for undergraduates in mcas, management, and nursing

 - Increased flexibility of employment

-Interested students may submit a declaration form in Campion Hall 104 or 106D.
+Interested students may submit an application to Campion Hall 104.